albertattard/spring-boot-camp/docs/02-data/03-jpa.md

    public class JpaContactUsService implements ContactUsService { /* ... */ }
    ```

-   Note that we have to use the [`@Primary`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html) annotation to mark our JPA service as the main service.

-   Without the `@Primary` annotation Spring will not know which of the two services to use and will not start.
+   {% include custom/note.html details="We have to use the <a href='https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html'><code>@Primary</code></a> annotation to mark our JPA service as the main service.
+Without the <code>@Primary</code> annotation Spring will not know which of the two services to use and will not start." %}

 ## View the generated SQL code